fbpx

 Interactive Brokers (IBKR) is one of the largest online trading platforms in the world with over 170 billion in assets currently held on the platform.
 Using IBKR, investors can gain access to 135 markets in 33 countries and can trade in 24 different currencies.
 As a major US/global brokerage and member SPIC/FSCS, funds and securities held in IBKR are heavily protected and insured (read more here).

 Important note: all the information in this article refers to the brokerage platform – Interactive Brokers.
-The “Hebrew version” (אינטראקטיב ישראל) is a completely separate company based in Cyprus, with much higher fees and no advantage for english speakers.
+The Hebrew “version” (אינטראקטיב ישראל) is a completely separate company based in Cyprus, with higher fees.
+We therefore generally recommend opening an account at Interactive Brokers and not Interactive Israel.

 This article will highlight why Interactive Brokers is an increasingly popular option for investing and transferring money across borders – and cover some of the most asked questions about getting your account up and running.